Nimrazulfiqar-002/100-days-of-code-challenges-/README.md

 ## Daily Log

-Check out my [daily log](DailyLog.md) to see what I've been working on each day.
+Check out my https://github.com/Nimrazulfiqar-002/100-days-of-code-challenges-/tree/main to see what I've been working on each day.
 I'll be sharing my experiences, challenges, and the things I've learned.

 ## Progress